 X-Ray Benefits and Risks

 A panoramic X-ray gives your dentist a comprehensive view of your entire mouth on a single film and in a relatively short amount of time.
-However, the radiation exposure from one panoramic X-ray is 0.02 millisieverts, which is four times the 0.005 millisieverts produced by the four bitewing X-rays part of a routine exam, according to the Society for Pediatric Radiology.
+However, the radiation exposure from one panoramic X-ray is 0.02 millisieverts, which is four times the 0.005 millisieverts produced by the four bitewing X-rays part of a routine exam.
 Talk to your dentist if you're concerned about radiation exposure, and whether you can explore alternative imaging processes.